Automorphy of Symm^5(GL(2)) and base change: The eleven steps of the safe chain

 Therefore, we see that the (possibly) bad-dihedral case occurs exactly when $p \equiv 3 \pmod{4}$, $ t = (m+1)/2$ and $d = (p-1, k-2) = 2$.\\ We stress that except in this specific case, the process of WRGC is done exactly as in Step 2 using the value of $t$ as defined there, and what follows is an alternative Galois conjugation to be applied specifically in this case.\\ So, suppose that $p \equiv 3 \pmod{4}$, $d = (p-1, k-2) = 2$.
 Then, $m = (p-1)/2$ is odd, and as in Step 2 we know that $m > 6$. \\ As we remarked, the following integer exists: let $t' $ be the smallest integer prime to $m$ satisfying $ t= (m+1)/2 < t' < m-1$.
 Let us use this value for conjugation instead of $t$.
 First of all, it is clear that using $t'$ we are not going to be in a bad-dihedral case, precisely because we are assuming that using $t$ we are in such a bad case.
 In fact, if both things happen at the same time we would have that in both cases $k_2$ satisfies: $p = 2 k_2 - 1$, thus the value of $k_2$ would be the same for both conjugated residual representations.
 Replacing by the values of these weights we would obtain the equality (recall that we are assuming that $d=2$)

-contradicting the fact that $ t \neq t'$.
-In this argument we are using the fact that for $t $ and for $t' $ (which is larger than $t$) we know that the largest Serre's weight $k_1$ is too big to correspond to the bad-dihedral case.\\ Thus, it remains to check that by conjugating using $t'$, the new Serre's weights are smaller than the given weight $k$, and it is of course enough to check this for the largest of the two values, $k_1 = 2 t' + 2$.\\ In order to see this, we begin by proving the following elementary Lemma: \begin{lemma} Let $m$ be an odd integer satisfying $m \geq 7$.\\ Let $p'$ be the smallest odd prime not dividing $m$.
+contradicting the fact that $ t \neq t'$. \\ The key important fact, which remains to be checked, is that induction works also when one uses this new way of conjugating, i.e., that by conjugating using $t'$, the new Serre's weights are smaller than the given weight $k$, and it is of course enough to check this for the largest of the two values, $k_1 = 2 t' + 2$.\\ In order to see this, we begin by proving the following elementary Lemma: \begin{lemma} Let $m$ be an odd integer satisfying $m \geq 7$.\\ Let $p'$ be the smallest odd prime not dividing $m$.
 Then, it holds: